-Home to over 2,000 animals (from roughly 400 species, the 106-acre Dallas Zoo, founded in 1888, is the largest and oldest zoological park in Texas (established in 1888).
-But there's more going on here than your usual walk-through animal exhibits: The zoo is committed to conservation and breeding programs for numerous endangered species and as such has constructed many of the enclosures to replicate the animals' natural habitats, one of which includes the award-winning Giants of the Savanna, the only multi-species zoo exhibit in the United States to mix elephants and other species in the same habitat.
+Boasting over 2000 animals from roughly 400 species, the 106-acre Dallas Zoo, founded in 1888, is the largest and oldest zoological park in the state.
+But there's more going on here than your usual walk-through animal exhibits.
+Most of the enclosures have been constructed to replicate the animals' natural environments.
+Among them includes the 11-acre Giants of the Savanna, the only zoo exhibit in the United States to mix elephants with other species (think giraffes, cheetahs, zebras) in the same habitat.
 Along with a monorail safari through areas not accessible by foot, there's also a children's zoo complete with interactive exhibits, a petting farm, pony rides and a nature-inspired swap shop where kids can exchange items.
 Daily presentations include animal encounters and a giraffe feeding experience, plus the zoo hosts an assortment of special events throughout the year.